Five Ways to Grow Your Money When You’ve Leveled Up Professionally

 Okay, maybe you won’t become rich overnight, but the victory dance will still be yours.
 But what happens after the celebration?
 How do you make sure that the extra money is put to work for you and not squandered?

-Christina Kramlich, Senior Director of SoFi Wealth Management, has got the answers, and we’ve wrapped them up in a five-point, mo’ money gift box with your name on it:
+Christina Kramlich, Senior Director of SoFi Invest, has got the answers, and we’ve wrapped them up in a five-point, mo’ money gift box with your name on it:

 1. Get the urge to splurge out of your system